dulouie/mushroom_mppt_doc/experiments/index.md

 series resistance of $R_{s}= 0.4 \Omega$, and active air cooling is also required.

-Another experiment is to record a [iu]{acronym-label="iu" acronym-form="singular+short"}-characteristic curve from a solar module under partial shading, but for this the PV emulator must be wired slightly differently.
+Another experiment is to record a VI-characteristic curve from a solar module under partial shading, but for this the PV emulator must be wired slightly differently.
 The partial shading is emulated with an additional lower current source, which affects only a small part of the series